 }

-So, if the main IF condition has a false result, it will execute the bottom block in else { ... }.
+If the main IF condition yields a false result, it will execute the block within the else { ... }.

 In this syntax, you will be able to write only one statement.
-So many statements will not be allowed with no curly braces.
+Thus, many statements will not be allowed without curly braces.

 $is_logged = false;